100Bandz/homestead-overlay-planner/README.md

 - Labels:
   - Prompted for text after creation.
   - After placing a label, tool switches back to `Select` automatically for quick repositioning.
-  - Double-click label or press `Enter` while selected to edit text.
+  - In `Select` mode, double-click a label to rename it.
   - Drag label bubble to reposition text box.
   - Drag label resize handle to resize bubble width/height.
 - Polygon drawing: